Tayyab646/Stock-Price-Analysis/README.md

-📈 Stock Price Prediction (Short-Term) — Machine Learning Project

-This project predicts the next day's closing price of a selected stock using historical data fetched from Yahoo Finance.
-The goal is to understand time series handling, data fetching using APIs, and regression-based prediction.

-🎯 Project Objective

-The main objective of this task is to:

-✔ Fetch historical stock market data using the yfinance API ✔ Explore and understand stock price features
-✔ Train a machine learning model (Linear Regression or Random Forest) ✔ Predict the next day’s closing price
-✔ Compare actual vs predicted prices using plots

-📂 Dataset Source

-The dataset is fetched automatically using the yfinance Python library.
-You can choose any stock such as:

-AAPL – Apple

-TSLA – Tesla

-MSFT – Microsoft

-GOOGL – Google

-AMZN – Amazon

-🛠 Skills Practiced

-📊 Time series data handling

-📥 API-based data fetching (yfinance)

-🤖 Regression modeling

-📈 Data visualization

-🔍 Feature selection and preprocessing

-🧠 Features Used for Prediction

-From historical stock data:

-Open price

-High price

-Low price

-Volume

-Close (Target label shifted by one day)
+# 📈 Stock Price Prediction

+## 📌 Project Overview

+This project focuses on **short-term stock price prediction** using machine learning techniques.
+It predicts the **next day’s closing price** of a selected stock based on historical market data fetched from **Yahoo Finance**.

+The project demonstrates practical skills in **time series data handling**, **API-based data collection**, and **regression modeling**.

+---

+## 🎯 Project Objective

+The main objectives of this project are to:

+* Fetch historical stock price data using the **yfinance API**
+* Analyze and understand stock market trends and features
+* Train machine learning models such as:

+  * Linear Regression
+  * Random Forest Regressor
+* Predict the **next trading day’s closing price**
+* Compare **actual vs predicted prices** using visual plots

+---

+## 📂 Dataset Source

+The dataset is **automatically fetched** using the `yfinance` Python library, eliminating the need for manual data downloads.

+Supported stock symbols include (but are not limited to):

+* **AAPL** – Apple
+* **TSLA** – Tesla
+* **MSFT** – Microsoft
+* **GOOGL** – Google
+* **AMZN** – Amazon

+Users can easily modify the stock ticker to experiment with different companies.

+---

+## 🧠 Features Used for Prediction

+The following features are extracted from historical stock data:

+* Open price
+* High price
+* Low price
+* Trading volume
+* Close price (used as the target label, shifted by one day)

+These features help the model capture market behavior for short-term forecasting.

+---

+## 🛠 Skills Practiced

+This project helped develop the following skills:

+* Time series data handling
+* API-based data fetching using **yfinance**
+* Regression modeling with machine learning
+* Data visualization and performance comparison
+* Feature selection and preprocessing

+---

+## 📊 Visualization

+The project includes plots that visually compare:

+* Actual stock prices
+* Predicted stock prices

+This helps in understanding model performance and prediction accuracy.

+---

+## ✅ Conclusion

+This project provides a hands-on introduction to financial data analysis and machine learning–based stock price prediction.
+It highlights how historical data and regression models can be used to make short-term forecasts while reinforcing core ML and data analysis concepts.